Morpheuseam/lamp/README.md

 token=bDAxMjkzMHV0ZzRxcHRpYzFuN2l1YWNrMzY=
 &id=1

-The URL below searches for a particular customer purchase.
+The URL below searches for a particular payment order.
 The call must be made to the URL below using the POST method.
 ```
 http://localhost:8001/routes/rest.php/payment-orders{credentials}
 ```